Get in Touch

 • Describe and explain key intersections with the General Data Protection Regulation (GDPR).

-• Describe and explain liability reform in the context of AI systems.
+• Describe and explain liability reform related to AI systems.

 Module 4: Implementing Responsible AI Governance and Risk Management for Government

-• This module explains how major AI stakeholders collaborate to manage AI risks while recognizing the potential societal benefits of AI systems.
-Upon completion of this module, participants will be able to:
+• This module explains how major stakeholders in the AI field collaborate using a layered approach to manage AI risks while recognizing the potential societal benefits of AI systems.
+Upon completion of this module, you will be able to:

 • Describe and explain the requirements of the EU AI Act.

-• Describe and explain other emerging global laws related to AI for government.
+• Describe and explain other emerging global laws for government.

-• Describe and explain the similarities and differences among major risk management frameworks and standards for government.
+• Describe and explain the similarities and differences among major risk management frameworks and standards.

 Module 5: Implementing AI Projects and Systems for Government